 They come in all shapes and sizes and are quite powerful for what they are.
 They are mobile in the fact you can unplug the power and plug it in in a different room or garden.
 You can have multiple units around the house and they can all play together and there is no delay.
 Most units are designed to stream music and not have devices plugged into them, but some do have this option.

 If you like audio a lot and like to walk around your house without missing a beat.
 This is a great option.
 There are many types and styles of speakers.
 Some need power, but most just need good quality speaker cable that goes back to a distribution point.
 Here you can add the amplifier(s) to run the system.
 Some need a wall pad to turn them on and off and what you want to play.
 But you can have a Wi-Fi based system which allows you to stream from a pc, tablet or phone.
 You can group or ungroup rooms to play the same thing or something separate.
 You can have Sky, DVDs, Game consoles, or even the TVs linked to them.
 Also you can have garden speakers linked in so if you have party, just open the backdoors and have lounge and garden speakers playing the same thing.

 If you would like some help setting up your sound system.
-Or would like to plan a full house audio system, please contact me and I can come and do a site visit and go through what you need.
+Or would like to plan a full house audio system, please contact us and we can come and do a site visit and go through what you need.